|

 Anthropogenic -

 Anthropogenic - Mantle - The area of the Earth that lies between the crust and the core.
 It is divided into two parts, the lower mantle is solid and about 2200km thick.
-The upper mantle is a viscous (molten) layer about 670km thick, it is solid at it's uppermost point just below the crust.
-See. lithosphere Over meanings ...
+The upper mantle is ...

 restoringearth.co.uk